Tony Martin (professor): Life and academic credentials

 Born Anthony Martin in Port of Spain, Trinidad and Tobago, he attended Tranquillity School, where he was a contemporary of Stokely Carmichael.
 After secondary school, Martin went to England to study law at Gray's Inn, London, where he was called to the Bar in 1966.

 Martin subsequently received a B.Sc. honours degree in economics at the University of Hull (1968).
 He taught briefly in Trinidad at Cipriani Labour College and St. Mary's College, before moving to the United States in 1969 to pursue graduate studies in African History at Michigan State University, earning an M.A. and completing his Ph.D. in 1973.
 His doctoral dissertation, on Marcus Garvey and the UNIA, would be the basis for the book he later published as Race First: The Ideological and Organizational Struggles of Marcus Garvey and the Universal Negro Improvement Association.

 Martin was founder and chair of the Africana Studies Department at Wellesley College, where he began teaching in 1973, became tenured in 1975, and became a full professor in 1979.
 He also taught at the University of Michigan-Flint and was a visiting professor at the University of Minnesota, Brandeis University, Brown University, and Colorado College, and also spent a year as an honorary research fellow at the University of the West Indies, Trinidad.
 In November 1994 he spoke at Harvard University at the invitation of the Black Students Association and praised its president Kristen Clarke for her courage in inviting him.

 Martin was a prolific author of scholarly articles on many aspects of Black History and lectured all over the world.
-He received awards and honors from the American Philosophical Society, the Association for the Study of Classical African Civilizations and many others.
+He received awards and honours from the American Philosophical Society, the Association for the Study of Classical African Civilizations and many others.

 In 1983, Martin founded The Majority Press, a publishing company that produced many of his own books, as well as work by other authors.

 Martin wrote, compiled or edited 14 published titles, including Caribbean History: From Pre-Colonial Origins to the Present (2012) and Amy Ashwood Garvey: Pan-Africanist, Feminist and Mrs. Marcus Garvey No. 1, Or, A Tale of Two Amies (2007).
 He had been working on two further biographies of Trinidadian women, of Audrey Jeffers (who was his aunt) and Kathleen Davis (also known as “Aunty Kay”).

 Martin died unexpectedly on 17 January 2013, aged 70, at Westshore Medical Hospital, Cocorite, Trinidad and Tobago.
 His funeral service was held on 25 January.